liupfskygre/metagenomics-workshop-1/source/taxonomic-classification/phylosift.rst

 ===========================================
 Phylogenetic Classification using Phylosift
 ===========================================
-In this workshop we'll extract interesting bins from the concoct runs and investigate which species they consists of.
-We'll start by using a plain'ol BLASTN search and later we'll try a more sophisticated strategy with the program Phylosift.
+In this section investigate our contigs with Phylosift to see which species they originate from.

 Phylosift
 =========